 51. Coffee Leaf Rust, an African fungal disease, was first detected on Ceylon in 1869, where it destroyed the thriving coffee cultivation.
 The disease reached via Padang Highlands, Sumatera, the Botanical Garden (Cultuurtuin) at Bogor and the adjacent estates in 1876.

-52. In 1900, a Dutch plantation company bought 150 robusta seedlings from a Belgian company, which had procured the species from Zaire, Africa.
-From this and following acquisitions the first robusta stands were grown on the estate Sumber Agung near Malang.
+52. In 1900, a Dutch plantation company bought 150 robusta seedlings from a Belgian company, which copies were distributed.